tatsumoto-ren/tatsumoto-ren.github.io/blog/yotsubato-reading-pack.md

 From day one listen a lot, listen all the time.
 Immerse both passively and actively in voiced Japanese media to train your ears.
-Complete the first two subdecks from [Ankidrone Starter Pack](basic-vocabulary.html), they contain natural, correct, easy to understand sentences with clear native audio.
+Complete the first two subdecks from [Ankidrone Essentials](ankidrone-essentials.html), they contain natural, correct, easy to understand sentences with clear native audio.
 Before starting reading manga, watch lots of anime with Japanese subtitles.